avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ```

 - `subnetID`, `nodeID`, and `weight` are for the Subnet Validator being modified
 - `nonce` is a strictly increasing number that denotes the latest validator weight update and provides replay protection for this transaction.
-The P-Chain will store the largest `nonce` that has been used to modify the `nodeID`'s weight.
+The P-Chain will store the largest `nonce` that has been used to modify the `nodeID`'s weight on `subnetID`.
 The `nonce` is not required to be incremented by `1` with each successive validator weight update.
-If the `nonce` is equal to MaxUint64, `weight` is required to be `0` to prevent Subnets from being unable to remove `nodeID` in the future.
+If the `nonce` is equal to MaxUint64, the transaction will only be considered valid if `weight` is required to be `0` to prevent Subnets from being unable to remove `nodeID` in the future.

 #### ExitValidatorSetTx